Best Non UK Casino Sites (not on GamStop) Accepting British Players in 2026

 Licensing (Authorities Beyond the UKGC) and Regulation

 Some regulators apply minimal checks before issuing a license, while others enforce strict operational, technical, and financial standards.
-For example, Curacao eGaming historically operated under a sub-licensing system that offered limited player protection and minimal oversight.
-Although it began transitioning to a new regulatory body in 2023, known as the Curacao Gaming Authority, it still lacks the depth of casino regulatory oversight that tier-one regulators are known for.
+Curacao eGaming, for example, historically operated under a sub-licensing system that offered limited player protection and minimal oversight.
+In 2023, regulatory authority began transitioning to the Curacao Gaming Authority (CGA) under the new National Ordinance on Games of Chance (LOK), which introduced direct licensing and stricter compliance requirements.
+Despite these reforms, Curacao still lacks the depth of casino regulatory oversight associated with tier-one jurisdictions.

-Variety of Payment Methods & Transaction Speed
+Variety of Payment Methods & Transaction Speed at Non UK Casinos

 The reliability and variety of casino payment methods are just as important as withdrawal processing times when you’re gambling at offshore casinos.
 Below is a quick checklist of factors you should keep in mind when evaluating how payments are handled at non UKGC casinos: